munhyunsu/ta-helper/README.md

 # Teach Assistant Helper

 ## Programs
-1. Assignment checker with github classroom
+1. Assignment checker with unit test function
 2. Assignment score service by each student

 # Assignment checker
--
+- How to ?

 # Assignment score service